Danny Mullen gets cancelled | Andrew Says 83

 Mullen has become incredibly culturally relevant with appearances in the massively popular NELK videos, as a recurring “bull*****er” role such as a fake FBI agent or drunken pilot.

-His commentary has landed him in hot water, if you consider a Change.org petition against him particularly relevant.
-Mullen was accused of being 'fat phobic' for a comedic rant on a podcast he made that upset a cancel-culture hungry group.
+His commentary has also landed him in hot water, if you consider a Change.org petition against him particularly relevant.
+Mullen was accused of being 'fat-phobic' for a comedic rant on a podcast that upset a cancel-culture hungry group.

-“There are tiers of cancellation... fat shaming is way down the list,” Mullen explained while remarking it as his “worst cancellation ever.”
+“There are tiers of cancellation... fat-shaming is way down the list,” Mullen explained while calling it his “worst cancellation ever.”

 Mullen answers every question about his videos, from his interactions with Juan Mendoza from Rebel News to pretending to be professional baseball or hockey players with fellow personality Leandro Dottavio.